leemunroe/grunt-email-workflow/readme.md

 Layouts can be found in - /src/layouts
 Specific email templates can be found in - /src/emails

+Static assets are published to the MMG CDN via S3, in order to do this you must add your AWS account details to the `secrets.json` file.
+See the instructions below for details on creating this.

 _the following is from the original readme, it contains instructions about installation and use_

 # Grunt Email Design Workflow